-For the 2019-2020 winter season, UNHCR provided winter support through cash assistance to close to 870,000 refugees and some 20,000 vulnerable Lebanese to help them meet additional needs and costs due to the harsh winter weather.
+For the 2019-2020 winter season, UNHCR provided winter support through cash assistance to close to 870,000 refugees and some 20,000 vulnerable Lebanese to help them meet additional needs and costs during to the harsh winter months.
 UNHCR's winter programme also includes core relief items and shelter improvement kits.
-In light of the major economic crisis currently affecting Lebanon, UNHCR's winter assistance reached more vulnerable Lebanese families than in previous years.
+In light of the deep economic crisis affecting the people in Lebanon and fuelling tensions between people competing for survival resources, UNHCR's winter assistance reached more vulnerable Lebanese families than in previous years.
 Moreover, in January 2020, UNHCR donated 3 months' supply of diesel fuel to 17 public hospitals across Lebanon in the network where UNHCR subsidizes secondary health care.
 This was determined as essential to ensure continuity of operations and service delivery for refugee and Lebanese patients.